You are here

 Yes, NYED does allow attorneys admitted to the EDNY bar to file new cases through CM/ECF.
 Click here for information on attorney case opening.

-• Does the Court allow the electronic filing of audio files?
+• Does the Court allow the electronic filing of audio or video files?

 No, not at this time.